Oriental Journal of Philology

 https://supportscience.uz/index.php/ojp

 <p><a href="http://sjifactor.com/passport.php?id=22043"><strong>SJIF 2021-5.668, 2022-5.66</strong></a></p> <p><strong>Oriental Journal of Philology</strong> is an open access peer reviewed Uzbek Journal.
-Philology is the study of language in oral and written historical sources; it is the intersection of textual criticism, literary criticism, history, and linguistics. the branch of knowledge that deals with the structure, historical development, and relationships of a language or languages.</p>SupportScience LLCen-USOriental Journal of Philology2181-2802RHETORICAL INTERROGATIVE SENTENCES EXPRESSING EMPHASIS AND AFFIRMATION
+Philology is the study of language in oral and written historical sources; it is the intersection of textual criticism, literary criticism, history, and linguistics. the branch of knowledge that deals with the structure, historical development, and relationships of a language or languages.</p>SupportScience LLCen-USOriental Journal of Philology2181-2802ANALYSIS OF THE PHENOMENON OF INTER-CATEGORICAL TRANSITION IN KOREAN AND UZBEK LANGUAGES

 https://supportscience.uz/index.php/ojp/article/view/3540